pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/ubuntu_install.md

-_In this guide, you will find all the steps required for you to have Pydio Cells running on an Ubuntu system.
-We will be covering the following versions: Ubuntu 14.04, Ubuntu 16.04 & Ubuntu 17.10._
+_This guide describes the steps required to have Pydio Cells running on Ubuntu 14.04, 16.04 & 17.10._

-#### Pydio Cells
+### Get the binary file

 Download the Cells Binary on your server using the following command :